marcus67/little_brother/README.md

 *   Save the file.

-*   Restart the application by issueing:
+*   Restart the application by issuing:

         systemctl restart little-brother